Ready to take your managed service provider (MSP) business to the next level?

 While you may choose to keep the technical side of things between you and your employees, the business benefits should be shared with the customer at regular intervals, such as during a Quarterly Business Review.
 If you’ve shored up security defenses or added critical layers of data privacy – explain that you’ve improved the compliance posture of the organization.
 If you’ve improved software updates and patching, this is a conversation about business continuity and collaboration.

-This final step is more of an ongoing strategy for business success, but putting the best practices in place from the start can help you to build the perfect foundation to build upon for you and your client.
+The final step of an ongoing client onboarding checklist is putting the best practices in place to lay the perfect foundation to build upon for you and your client.